 Contact an academic advisor

-At this time the Student Services team is only available virtually – please use email to get in touch with Advisors:
+At this time the Student Services team is available both virtually and in-person – please use email to get in touch with Advisors:

 We expect professional communication from our students, please review the University's suggestions on email etiquette here.